pesto-students/p8-sai-chaitanya-ankitguptaa/Week-7/README.md

 Benchmarks
-●All the problem should have an optimize solutions ●All the problem statement should have the time and space complexity mention in the code comment ●The code should be readable and must follow good coding practice.
+●All the problem should have an optimize solutions ●All the problem statement should have the time and space complexity mention inthe code comment ●The code should be readable and must follow good coding practice.
 ●Keep the code as modular as you can.

 Learning Outcomes:
-●Student will have a good grip on calculating time and space complexity of given loop or program ●Students will learn how to iterate and process array ●Students will learn how to use Two pointer and Kadane Algorithm to optimizecode.
+●Student will have a good grip on calculating time and space complexity of givenloop or program ●Students will learn how to iterate and process array ●Students will learn how to use Two pointer and Kadane Algorithm to optimizecode.
 ●Students will be able to solve easy to medium level array problem